 Owner agrees to provide routine maintenance for all trees in the private yard, including, but not

-25

-GPN | DESIGN GUIDELINES

-Section IV: Attached Condominium Homes

 limited to, annual pruning and lacing.
 If the DRC deems any tree in a private yard to be a nuisance, the Owner shall bear the expense of tree removal.

 Trees, shrubs, and vines are encouraged to be planted to screen or visually enhance blank wall areas.
 Vines may not be attached permanently to walls.